crabmusket/haskell-simple-concurrency/src/tutorial.md

 > And, you may also be wondering, why did we have to import it?
 > Many of Haskell's 'control structures' are actually just regular functions, and `for_` is no exception.

-We can call this in the usual synchronous fashion inside any other `IO` action:
+We can call this in the usual synchronous fashion inside any other `IO` action, like the `main` action:

 ``` haskell
 main = do
     print3MessagesFrom "main"
 ```

-However, to fork a thread and run a function concurrently with the main thread, we can use the `forkIO` function on our `IO` action:
+Or, we can run it concurrently using `forkIO`:

 ``` haskell
     forkIO (print3MessagesFrom "fork")